amitojsingh366/Amitojs-Minecraft-RPC-Fabric/README.md

 # Amitoj's Minecraft RPC

+## Updated to work on 1.17 through to current release

 This is a simple [Minecraft Fabric](https://fabricmc.net) mod that shows what you're doing in game as a [Discord Rich Presence](https://discord.com/rich-presence)